 The Skinny guide to Edinburgh's Southside

-There’s a wealth of diverse and notably cheap eateries dotted around the libraries and some excellent cafes perfect for bunking down with a good book or two from the various bookshops.
-The Southside is also the traditional home of the Edinburgh Festival Fringe, as the typically peaceful green expanses of The Meadows and George Square Gardens are transformed into a veritable carnival of performance tents and street food stalls.
+Edinburgh’s Southside is right in the thick of the action; a buzzing, central neighbourhood that nevertheless feels local rather than touristed.
+Home to the main campus of Edinburgh University, there’s a wealth of notably cheap eateries and cafes perfect for bunking down with a good book.
+It's also home to the Edinburgh Festival Fringe, when the typically peaceful green expanses of The Meadows and George Square Gardens are transformed into a veritable carnival of performance tents and street food stalls.

-Things to do
+Things to do in the Southside

 The Southside is typically the heart of the Fringe: Summerhall boasts one of the festival’s best programmes, while Assembly Roxy (2 Roxburgh Pl), Queen’s Hall (85 Clerk St), and the Festival Theatre (13 Nicolson St) are all within a short stroll of each other.

 The National Museum of Scotland (Chambers St), Dovecot Studios (10 Infirmary St), Talbot Rice Gallery (South Bridge), and Surgeons' Hall (Nicolson St) span everything from avant-garde art to gruesome human remains and dinosaur bones.
 And during the relative warmth (although please manage your expectations) of the summer, the tree-lined expanse of The Meadows and the crags of Arthur’s Seat transform into some of the city’s key hangout spots.